Wilston Methodist Memorial Church: Description

-The former Wilston Methodist Memorial Church (1956) is situated in Wilston, 4.5km northwest of the Brisbane CBD.
+The former Wilston Methodist Memorial Church (1956) is situated in Wilston, 4.5 km northwest of the Brisbane CBD.
 It stands on a modestly sized corner site (1205m2) bounded by roads on three sides and; faces north to Hawdon Street, with Kedron Brook Road to the west and Dibley Avenue to the East.
-The church building and tower stands on a raised terrace of land on the western side of the church grounds, withan adjacent hall and toilet block standing on the eastern side.
+The church building and tower stands on a raised terrace of land on the western side of the church grounds, with an adjacent hall and toilet block standing on the eastern side.

 It has an expressive Modernist style, evident through its asymmetrical massing, refined composition, simple forms and volumes, and use of a restrained materials palette.
 The church is lowset and comprises a large gable-roofed main block containing a nave and sanctuary with two gable-roofed vestries attached to either side of its rear (south).
 A tall memorial tower with carillon stands at the northwest corner of the site and is connected to the main block by a walkway under a lower flat roof which also forms an entrance lobby and side aisle to the nave.
 The main block's structure comprises concrete-encased steel portal frames, expressed on the exterior face-brick walls by bricks laid at 45 degrees.

 The front entrance lobby features awning windows with a wrought metal screen and is accessed via a wide face-brick stair with integrated side garden beds.
 Timber double doors lead into the wide, narrow lobby, which provides access through to the nave, the tower, and a long side aisle to the nave, which doubles as a corridor through to the rear of the church.

 The nave is a large, open volume with a raked ceiling and exposed portal frames.
 On its eastern side are banks of tall windows and on its western side is the side aisle, expressed by a lowered flat ceiling.
 At the southern end of the nave is the sanctuary dais, raised two steps above the nave floor and accommodating a cantilevered pulpit (east) and a choir stall, part recessed into the side aisle.
 A face brick wall with a pattern of cross-shaped openings provides a decorative screen between the choir stall and the nave.
 In the sanctuary's southern wall is a floor-to-ceiling multi-paned window.
 On either side of the sanctuary is a door into the vestries (minister to the east and choir to the west).
 An open walkway to the rear (south) of the main block connects the choir and minister vestries.
 The church retains original and early fixtures, fittings, and furniture including lighting, pulpit, choir stall, and chancel rail.

 The side aisle opens through glazed French doors to a western lawn.
 The lawn slopes toward Kedron-Brook Road and has concrete paths leading from the tower, along the side of the church to the rear of the site.